 What are Employers Required to Provide to Protect Employees’ Hearing?

 In an effort to prevent hearing loss, Occupational Safety and Health Administration (OSHA) requires that an employer provide hearing protection when a worker is exposed to 90 decibels (dB), the unit used for measuring relative loudness of sounds, averaged over eight working hours, also called an “eight-hour time-weighted average.”
 Examples of hearing protection include ear plugs or fitted ear muffs that help to reduce noise levels.

 Hearing Conservation Program

-A hearing conservation program is required when the worker is exposed to 85 dB in an eight-hour time-weighted average.3 To put that in perspective, a quiet office is around 40 dB while a forklift is 87 dB and a bulldozer is 100 dB.
+According to OSHA, employers must make audiometric testing available at no cost to all employees who are exposed to an action level of 85 dB or above, measured as an 8-hour time weighted average.3 To put that in perspective, a quiet office is around 40 dB while a forklift is 87 dB and a bulldozer is 100 dB.

 A hearing conservation program is an important part of protecting the health and well-being of your employees.
 Not only do these programs protect employees from occupational hearing loss, but they can also increase your employees’ general feeling of well-being and reduce the incidence of stress-related disease, since stress can decrease the blood flow that is necessary for the hair cells in the ear, which in return can increase their quality of work.

 So, what does a hearing conservation program entail?